 - Constable Visit-The-Infidel-With-Explanatory-Pamphlets is this for the Watch in Discworld.

-- While in the Elenium most of the main characters are Church Knights, Bevier the Cyrinic knight is the most pious, stern and religious of the bunch, almost ending up in the Lawful Stupid ground.
+- In The Elenium most of the main characters are Church Knights, but Bevier the Cyrinic knight is the most pious, stern and religious of the bunch, almost ending up in the Lawful Stupid ground.
 The other Church Knights in the group tend to have a much more pragmatic approach.

 - April in Everworld.